Library of Congress: Buildings

 The Library of Congress is physically housed in three buildings on Capitol Hill and a conservation center in rural Virginia.
 The library's Capitol Hill buildings are all connected by underground passageways, so that a library user need pass through security only once in a single visit.
 The library also has off-site storage facilities in Maryland for less commonly requested materials.

 Thomas Jefferson Building

 The Thomas Jefferson Building is located between Independence Avenue and East Capitol Street on First Street SE.
-It first opened in 1897 as the main building of the library and is the oldest of the three buildings.
+Construction began in 1890 with granite supplied by New England Granite Works, owned by James G. Batterson.
+The building opened in 1897 as the main building of the library and is the oldest of the three buildings.
 Known originally as the Library of Congress Building or Main Building, it took its present name on June 13, 1980.

 John Adams Building

 The John Adams Building is located between Independence Avenue and East Capitol Street on 2nd Street SE, the block adjacent to the Jefferson Building.
 The building was originally known as The Annex to the Main Building, which had run out of space.
 It opened its doors to the public on January 3, 1939.
 Initially, it also housed the U.S. Copyright Office which moved to the Madison building in the 1970s.